 I have become very interested in language, especially language structure and logic because they fundamentally influence our perception of the world, and our perception in turn influences our actions.
 Most modern languages have a noun-verb structure.
 Nouns (and pronouns) refer to things, persons, that is, entities, and verbs to processes.
 Entities appear primary, processes that occur within or between them secondary.
 Thus, this kind of language structure reflects and reinforces a worldview according to which the world consists of separate things, persons, entities, objects: you and I appear separate, the trees appear separate from one another and us, the good appears separate from evil, etc. Hence, this language structure reinforces a worldview and experience of alienation.
 However, holistic science as well as personal experience such as mystical experience of oneness portray the world as basically whole and one.
-David Bohm referred to undivided wholeness.
+David Bohm (in Wholeness and the Implicate Order, 1981) referred to undivided wholeness.
 Since this undivided wholeness is dynamic, Bohm referred to holomovement, Heraclitus to pantha rei, which means that everything flows, everything changes.
 On this view, process appears primary, and entities are seen as abstractions from the process.
 The question then arises: can we develop a language that reflects the fluidity of manifest reality?
 In other words, can we develop a process language?
 Since process is represented by the verb, we would want a language in which the verb, not the noun or pronoun, plays the primary role.
-In his book Fragmentation and Wholeness (1976), David Bohm (see Quotes from Holistic Scientists # 9-15) made an attempt to construct rudiments of such a language, which he called the rheomode.
+In Tlön, Uqbar, Orbis Tertium, Jorge Luis Borges gave a nice example of process language.
+Instead of saying: “the moon rose above the river,” he suggested: “upward behind the onstreaming it mooned.”
+In Fragmentation and Wholeness (1976), David Bohm (see Quotes from Holistic Scientists # 9-15) made an attempt to construct rudiments of a process language, which he called the rheomode.
 I am not aware of further developments in this respect, and so far I have not been able to construct a purely verb-based language that satisfies the linguists I consulted.
-However, I have learned that at least some Amerindian languages are much more verb-based than English (see, e.g., Dan Moonhawk Alford, and J.B.
-Carroll: Language, Thought, and Reality.
+However, I have learned that at least some Amerindian languages are much more verb-based than English.
+Contrary to English and other languages, in many native languages the verb appears central and primary.
+“The verb is the heart of [for example] the Ojibwe language” (Roger Spielmann.
+1998.’You’re so Fat!’
+Exploring Ojibwe Discourse, University of Toronto Press 1998, p.
+46).
+Supposedly there are even native languages such as Nootka that consist only of verbs (Language, Thought, and Reality.
 Selected Writings of Benjamin Lee Whorf.
-Technology Press of MIT and Wiley, New York).
+2nd ed.
+2012, p.
+310).
+“Sakej Henderson said that when talking in, say, Mikmaq, he could talk all day long and never utter a single noun” (Dan Moonhawk Alford et al. 2009.
+The Language of Spirituality, DVD).
 I have also learned that instead of saying “I love you” (subject-verb-object), a Japanese would simply say “Aishiteru”, which means “loving”: the activity, the process of loving.
 On this view, lover and beloved, subject and object, are seen as abstractions from this process ( J.-E. Berendt: The World is Sound.
 Nada Brahma.
 Destiny Books, Rochester, Vermont, 1991, p.
 46).
-I think that if we begin with such changes in language structure and then extend them to more and more situations, we might be able to overcome much alienation, which would lead to a more harmonious and peaceful world.
+I think that if we begin with such changes in language structure and then extend them to more and more situations, we might be able to overcome much alienation, which could lead to a more harmonious and peaceful world.

-Korzybski - I am also profoundly interested in Korzybski’s ideas that he presented in his book Science and Sanity (see Korzybski Quotes and Healing Thinking through Non-Identity (Korzybski)).
+Korzybski - My present interests also include Korzybski’s ideas that he presented in his book Science and Sanity (see Korzybski Quotes and Healing Thinking through Non-Identity (Korzybski)).
 He pointed out the inadequacy and often negative psycho-logical consequences of ‘is’-statements that imply identity (A is B).
 We often make such statements, which distorts our perception and may lead to more or less troublesome or insane reactions.
 For example, saying that Fred is dishonest identifies Fred with dishonesty.
 Fred is, however, also honest (if only at times), insecure, fearful, handsome, talkative, charming, etc. Furthermore, Fred changes.
 For example, Fred in the context of October 22, 2009 was not the same as Fred at another time.
 Therefore, referring simply to Fred is an oversimplification that could have disastrous consequences because it may omit highly relevant contextual information.
 For example, it may omit the fact that he felt sick at the time when he behaved inappropriately.
 Finally, Fred does not exist in isolation but as an integral part of his environment.
 Thus, instead of saying Fred is dishonest, it seems more appropriate to say Fred-October 22, 2009-environment was dishonest, etc. This formulation, although more cumbersome, if not awkward, conveys much better what was going on and leads to saner psycho-logical reactions.

 Healthy Thinking, Healing Thinking- This brings me to a related topic that has become very important to me: healing at individual, social, and global levels.
 In Chapter 2 (Either/Or Thinking and Beyond) of my book Wilber’s AQAL Map and Beyond, I pointed out already how Aristotelian either/or logic, the logic we usually use, can create deep wounds and conflicts that could be healed or prevented if we used other kinds of logic such as both/and logic and fuzzy logic.
 Subsequently, I published a book manuscript entitled Healing Thinking and Being, in which I explore in more depth and detail healing kinds of logic such as fuzzy logic, both/and logic, Yin-Yang thinking, Buddhist logic and Jain logic, and I point out their importance for healing of our planet, society, and us.
 This book manucript also relates to the AQAL map by Ken Wilber and his integral vision.

 Although healing kinds of logic could provide a saner world, ultimately logic and thinking cannot reveal the unnamable mystery of Being.
 Various kinds of meditation, including Qigong, Taiji (Tai Chi), dancing and laughing meditation such as laughter yoga, and a general awareness of the unnamable mystery can help us transcend the limitations of the thinking mind (see also Mystic Quotes and Beyond Thinking, Writing, and Speaking - the Unnamable).